John Smith (Labour Party leader): Aftermath in the Labour Party

 Following Smith's death, the Labour Party renamed its Walworth Road headquarters John Smith House in his memory.
 Tony Blair, Smith's successor as Leader of the Labour Party, was an effective campaigner who capitalised on public mistrust of the Conservative Party to win a landslide victory at the 1997 general election.

 Smith's biographer, Mark Stuart, said that Smith could have won Labour a victory on a scale similar to that achieved by Blair because of the combination of the Black Wednesday debacle and internal Conservative Party divisions over Europe since 1992; estimating that, in the absence of the "Blair effect", the Conservative Party would have held slightly over 200 seats (rather than the 165 it actually won) in the House of Commons, leaving the Conservatives in a position similar to that of Labour following the 1983 general election.

 Personal life

 Smith was married to Elizabeth Bennett from 5 July 1967 until his death.
 Elizabeth Smith was created Baroness Smith of Gilmorehill in 1995.
-They had three daughters, one of whom, Sarah Smith, later served as the Washington correspondent for Channel 4 News and has worked for the BBC since 2014.
-Their other daughters are Jane, a costume designer, and Catherine, a lawyer.
+They had three daughters including Sarah Smith and Catherine Smith.